geotho/geotho.github.io/_drafts/2016-07-07-kakuro-solving.md

 I've written a Kakuro solver which you can play around with here: [http://geotho.github.io/kakuro-solver/](http://geotho.github.io/kakuro-solver/)

-## Solving kakuros
+# Solving kakuros

 I've tried to incorporate some of the ways I solve Kakuros into the solver.
 The three techniques it uses to arrive at the correct value of a cell are:
   1. Intersecting possible values of the cell from the row and the column.
   2. Calculating values by adding rows and subtracting columns (and vice-versa).
   3. Reducing possible values by contradiction until only one possible value remains.

-### Approaches that don't quite work
+## Not very useful solutions

+### Brute-force
-  - **brute force**: naively, a 12x10 kakuro has ~10^70 possible assignments.
+Naively, a 12x10 kakuro has ~9^70 possible assignments.
 This is far too many to search exhaustively.

+### constraint satisfaction algorithms

-  - **constraint satisfaction algorithms**: Kakuros, like Sudokus, are [constraint satisfaction problems](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem).
+Kakuros, like Sudokus, are [constraint satisfaction problems](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem).
 The set of constraints one could create are firstly that numbers that share a row or column do not equal each other and that secondly the sum of the numbers in the row or column adds up to the total.
 The set of constraints therefore grows as O(n^2) where n is the number of cells in the Kakuro.
-Solving the CSP using backtracking search or AC-3 is therefore also too slow.
+CSP solving algorithms typicially rely on unary or binary constraints, whereas kakuro solving requires up to 9-ary constraints (e.g. A+B+C=6).
+One can rewrite any n-ary constraint into n x n! binary constraints but this factorial growth means CSP solvers are not particularly useful for this problem.

 ### Intersection of rows and columns